 You’ll feel a lovely combination of satisfaction from your morning coffee, mixed with the awe of a tranquil Cornish view.

 It’s an ideal tech-free activity to start off the day!

-Treat yourself to a traditional Cornish pasty.
+Why not treat yourself to a traditional Cornish pasty?
 After all, you are in Cornwall.

 The Stilton pasty is a real treat!